-Just as in the college admission process, social media can either help or hurt you in your job search.
+Just like in the college admission process, social media can either help or hurt you in your job search.
 Whether you like it or not, everything you do on social media leaves a trail of electronic breadcrumbs that employers can follow all the way back to an immature tweet or a less-than-flattering spring break pic.
 That’s why it’s important to edit and closely monitor your online presence both during your job search and once you’ve secured a position.
-You may not be able to pick up all of those crumbs you’ve left around the Internet over the years, but here are a few do’s and don’ts that will help you tidy up your online personna and harness the power of social media in your job search.
+You may not be able to pick up all of those crumbs you’ve left around the internet over the years, but here are a few do’s and don’ts that will help you tidy up your online persona and harness the power of social media in your job search.

 - Do find ways to use social media to showcase your talents.
 Start a blog to show off your way with words.
 Join discussions in LinkedIn groups and other online forums and demonstrate your knowledge of a particular field.
 You could even post pictures of your work on Twitter or Instagram.
 Start thinking about social media as a way to make yourself stand out from all the other applicants.

 - Do follow and interact with companies in your field.
 You’ll be hard-pressed to find a company that doesn’t at least have a Facebook or Twitter account.
 Follow the accounts of the companies where you’re applying so you can get an idea of what’s important to them and what their “personality” is like.

 - Do start a Twitter account strictly for professional use.
 Twitter isn’t just for live tweeting your favorite show or following celebrities; it can be a powerful tool in your job search.
 Follow people and companies in your industry and interact with them by retweeting their tweets and sharing articles they might find useful.

 - Do act as if you already have the job.
 A good rule of thumb is to behave online as if you already have the job you want and your boss is reading your every post.